Texas Motorcycle Accident Lawyers Protecting Motorcyclists' Rights

 Will my car insurance cover me while I am driving a motorcycle in Texas?

-Other coverages found in your car auto policy may, however, pay for injuries sustained in a motorcycle wreck.
-For instance, Personal Injury Protection and Uninsured/Underinsured motorist coverage may pay for injuries you sustain in a motorcycle wreck.
+Other coverages found in your car auto policy may pay for injuries sustained in a motorcycle accident.
+For instance, Personal Injury Protection and Uninsured/Underinsured motorist coverage may pay for injuries you sustain in a motorcycle crash.
 Insurance coverage always depends upon the language in your insurance contract, so you must carefully read your policy for specific terms.

-If you have been hurt in a motorcycle wreck and have questions about your insurance coverage, we encourage you to call one of our experienced personal injury attorneys to discuss the specifics of your case.
+If you have been hurt in a motorcycle accident and have questions about your insurance coverage, we encourage you to call one of our experienced Texas motorcycle accident attorneys to discuss the specifics of your case.
 Initial consultations are free of charge and your case will be reviewed by one of our lawyers.
-Please call us at 972-433-6113 or contact us online here .
+Please call us at 972-433-6113 or contact us online here.